dell/csm-docs/content/docs/observability/deployment/offline.md

     kubectl get configmap powermax-config-params -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
     ```

-    If the CSI driver configmap name is not the default `powermax-config-params`, please use the following command to copy configmap:
+    If the CSI driver configmap name is not the default `powermax-config-params`, use the following command to copy the configmap:

     ```bash